sriharikarnam/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 ROCm OpenCL Driver Compilation Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The AMD ROCm-OpenCL-Driver is now deprecated.
+The AMD ROCm-OpenCL-Driver Compilation Services is now deprecated.
 Users should migrate to ROCm-CompilerSupport, which provides more comprehensive functionality.
 The compiler support repository provides various lightning compiler-related services.
 It currently contains a single library, the Code Object Manager (Comgr) at lib/comgr.

-ROCm-OpenCL-Driver will no longer be actively maintained after the v2.10 release.
-If your application was developed with the ROCm-OpenCL-Driver, we would encourage you to switch to the ROCm-CompilerSupport repository.
+ROCm-OpenCL-Driver Compilation Services will no longer be actively maintained after the v2.10 release.
+We would encourage you to switch to the ROCm-CompilerSupport repository.

 .. _Peer-to-Peer Bridge Driver for PeerDirect: